(Amazon UK link) |

-However, it is an unlikely story.
+However, 'An imaginative experience' is an unlikely story.
 The book opens with an almost surreal experience for Sylvester Wyke, the main protagonist of the book.
 He's sitting on a train minding his own business when it suddenly screeches to a halt, and a young woman jumps out.
 She runs across a field to a sheep which is lying on its back, and lifts the sheep back on its feet again... a bird-watcher gets involved too.

 The plot which follows is almost reminiscent of a Shakespearean comedy at times - the kind where A falls in love with B who's really pining for C who turns out to be the twin brother of A, who's working as a steward for D unknown to anyone else...